CloudOnce/CloudOnce/source/PluginDev/Assets/Extensions/CloudOnce/readme.txt

 - Added LoadAchievements method
 - Added LoadAchievementDescriptions method
 - Jar background resolution is now disabled OnLoad
-- Changed DEBUG build symbol to CO_DEBUG
+- Changed DEBUG build symbol to CLOUDONCE_DEBUG

 Version 2.0.0
 - A lot of breaking API changes.
 Upgrade is not recommended for existing projects close to a deadline.